The AI Revolution Has Only Just Begun

 Artificial intelligence is no longer a strange existence in our lives.
 The emergence of ChatGPT has made people more deeply aware of the advantages of artificial intelligence.
 In the future, the emergence of artificial intelligence will only increase, perhaps bringing the most terrible events in our human history.
 However, how should we view the emergence of artificial intelligence when all this has just begun?
+Go back to November 2022, and you will see that the technology industry is being hit by unprecedented large-scale layoffs and cost-cutting measures, which have caused a large number of technology practitioners to lose their jobs and eclipsed the Silicon Valley myth.
+At the same time, higher interest rates have almost evaporated the funds of start-ups, and a cloud of uncertainty has shrouded the technology industry, which has led some people to compare it to the bursting of the Internet bubble more than 20 years ago.

 On November 30, a startup called OpenAI released an experimental chatbot called ChatGPT.
 It seems that overnight, generative artificial intelligence technology has taken the world by storm.
 It can have humane conversations, draft emails and write articles, and respond to complex search queries with concise output, which has amazed the public.